MicrosoftDocs/defender-docs/defender-office-365/anti-spam-policies-configure.md

      This section also contains a corresponding comparative chart that shows the effect of different BCL values on messages.

-     > [!TIP]
-     > The **View bulk sender insights** or **Bulk sender insights** links go to the same place and are best used _after_ you finish creating the anti-spam policy.
-If you select one of the links, you can't get back to where you left off on the **Bulk email threshold & spam properties** page (you need to start over in creating the new anti-spam policyr).
-For more information about the **Bulk sender insights** page, see [Bulk sender insights in Exchange Online Protection](anti-spam-bulk-sender-inisghts.md).
+     For more information about the **Bulk sender insights** page, see [Bulk senders insight in Exchange Online Protection](anti-spam-bulk-senders-insight.md).

    - **Spam properties** section: